-Suzie is a highly experienced public speaker, having delivered inspirational talks and after-dinner speeches at annual conferences, award ceremonies, music festivals, and panel discussions from the Royal Albert Hall to Hong Kong!
+Suzie is a highly experienced public speaker, having delivered inspirational talks and after-dinner speeches at annual conferences, corporate events and away days, music festivals, and panel discussions from the Royal Albert Hall to Hong Kong!
+She regularly hosts podcast series, conferences, and panel discussions both in person and live-streaming.
 To enquire about booking Suzie for your event, please use the contact form below.

 Suzie was the winner of the 2017 BBC production 'Astronauts: Do You Have What it Takes?', during which twelve candidates, selected from thousands of applicants, were put through an astronaut selection process, designed by Canadian astronaut Commander Chris Hadfield.
 Mental strength, physical ability, emotional resilience, teamwork and resourcefulness were all tested during the six-episode series, watched by millions of viewers around the world.

 Since the show, Suzie has appeared numerous times live on the BBC providing expert commentary on space news stories, alongside appearances on The Sky at Night, ITV news, and even The Secret Life of Five Year Olds!
 She has also been featured in a 6-episode Red Bull adventure series (Andes 6K) following her 2016 expedition to climb twelve brutal Andean mountains during a period of just three months.

 Suzie has conducted hundreds of radio interviews with local, national and international stations spanning a range of topics from space science and public engagement with research, to the technicalities of high altitude mountaineering and the complexities of setting new routes up unclimbed mountains.